 At least once a season, wash and wax all exposed fiberglass surfaces.
-Use a high quality marine wax ONLY.
+Use a high quality automotive or boat wax.
 Follow the procedure recommended by the wax manufacturer.
 Washing and waxing of your boat will have the same beneficial effects as they have on an automobile finish.
 The wax will fill minute scratches and pores which help prevent soiling and will extend the life of the gelcoat.